Pandaqi/Tiamo-Pastoor/tiamopastoor/content/info/contact/index.md

 I am present on several other (social) channels, which usually support leaving a comment or sending a direct message.
 I will read those, but it might take a while, and it's not my favorite method.

 When it comes to writing, for example, one of the main websites for discussion and reviews is [GoodReads](https://goodreads.com).

-Similarly, my old Dutch blog is still online at [Niet Dat Het Uitmaakt](https://nietdathetuitmaakt.nl).
-It runs on WordPress, which means you can leave comments and I'll get notified!